Pop culture’s new place in protest

 said Caitlin Kimmick, a protestor at the March 28 “No Kings” Downtown LA protest, commenting on Luffy’s relevance to Gen Z protestors.

-This isn’t the first time pop culture has been used in protest as there have been many symbols in the past or are still being used in current protest.
-One of the most popular uses of pop culture in protest is “The Hunger Games.”
-Protesters in Southeast Asia first used the three-finger salute in Thailand in an anti-coup protest in 2014, then once again in Myanmar in 2021 during a coup to show resistance against military authoritarianism.
+This isn’t the first time pop culture has been used in protests.
+One of the most popular examples of pop culture infiltrating protest is the three-finger salute from “The Hunger Games,” used by demonstrators in Thailand in an anti-coup protest in 2014, then once again in Myanmar in 2021 during a coup to show resistance against military authoritarianism.